Columns

 Adding a header menu

 You can add a header menu to columns in the grid area to dynamically hide and show them via the HeaderMenu.
-To add a header menu, import HeaderMenu from "@svar-ui/react-gantt" and then place the Gantt component as a child of HeaderMenu.
-Use a ref for the Gantt API instance:
+To add a header menu, you should import HeaderMenu from "@svar-ui/react-gantt" and then place the Gantt component inside the HeaderMenu component.

 import { useRef } from "react";